avendramini/OD-SDN-Slicing/README.md

 This section provides all the necessary commands to run and test the application through the GUI.

-1. Run Mininet topology: execute the following command `make run-topology`
+1. Run Mininet topology: execute `make run-topology`

-2. Run the controller: execute the following command `make run-controller`
+2. Run the controller: execute `make run-controller`

 3. Access the GUI: open your web browser and navigate to `http://<your-local-ip>:8080/`